Sultan Ibragimov: WBO world heavyweight champion

+Ibragimov vs. Briggs

 By October 2006, Ibragimov was ranked No. 1 heavyweight contender by the WBO.
-At the conclusion of 2006, he was ranked as the world's sixth best heavyweight by BoxRec.
 He was scheduled to challenge Shannon Briggs for the WBO world heavyweight title on 10 March 2007 at Madison Square Garden in New York, however the fight was postponed after Briggs fell ill with pneumonia.
 Ibragimov claimed that one of his American trainers had warned him two months before the scheduled date that Briggs was going to pull out as he didn't want to fight against a southpaw.
 After news of Briggs' withdrawal broke into public, DaVarryl Williamson expressed interest in taking the fight on short notice for the interim world title; however, because Williamson was unranked by the organization, the fight never materialized.
 Ibragimov instead opted to face Javier Mora (21–3–1, 17 KOs) in a stay-busy fight.
 Mora was mostly known for his seventh-round TKO win over heavyweight contender Kirk Johnson which was later changed into a No Contest.
 Ibragimov knocked out Mora 46 seconds into the first round.
 This win broke the record for the quickest knockout in a main event bout in Madison Square Garden, which was previously held by Lee Savold who defeated Buddy Walker in 1948.